Aldo Sensibile

 Aldo Sensibile (born 18 December 1947) is an Italian professional football coach and a former player.

 He played for two seasons (30 games, no goals) in the Serie A for A.S.
 Roma.

 As a coach, he managed Ascoli Calcio 1898 in the Serie A in the 1986/87 season (they were promoted to the Serie A under his management in the previous season).
-He also coached U.S. Lecce for six games before being replaced by Alberto Bigon.
+He also coached U.S. Lecce for six games before being replaced by Italian football manager Alberto Bigon.